art19/chef_zpool/README.md

 #### Properties

 - `ashift` - Set sector size, support by the OS is not verified.
+- `autotrim` - Enable or disable autotrim.
+Support by the OS is not verified.
 - `disks` - Array of disks to put in the pool.
 - `force` - Force the use of vdevs, even if they appear to be in use.
 - `mountpoint` - Mountpoint for the top-level file system, absolute path or 'none'.